Miscellaneous Projects Page A place for all my geeky projects, hacks and pastimes that aren't easily categorized

 I built this vacuum forming rig in an afternoon and was up and running very quickly.
 Check out how I did it.

-Here is a neat project I just completed.
 It is a Raspberry Pie based all in one computer.

 It was easy and fun to build.